 G. Dissertation and Defense

-The Dissertation Committee is composed of four faculty members, including the student’s Advisor and one faculty member outside the field of History or the institution of Stony Brook.
+The Dissertation Committee is composed of four faculty members, including the student’s Ph.D.
+Advisor and one faculty member outside the field of History or the institution of Stony Brook.
 The Defense is also open to interested students and faculty.
-The Graduate School must give advanced approval of the Dissertation Committee.
-(The same form used for the oral exam will be used for the defense.
-These forms are available in the Graduate Program Coordinator’s Office and must be forwarded to the Graduate School at least ONE MONTH BEFORE the scheduled date of the defense.)
-All the paperwork for both the Oral Exam and Dissertation Defense must go through the History Department’s Graduate Coordinator, Roxanne Fernandez.
-She can help you with the bureaucratic requirements.
+The Graduate School must give advance approval of the Dissertation Committee.
+(The same form used for the Oral Exam will be used for the defense.
+These forms are available in the Graduate Program Coordinator’s Office and must be forwarded to the Graduate School BY THE 15TH DAY OF CLASSES of the semester during which the scheduled date of the defense occurs.)
+All the paperwork for the Dissertation Defense should be given to the History Department’s Graduate Program Coordinator, Roxanne Fernandez, well in advance.

 H. Advising and Evaluation

-When students are accepted into the graduate program, they are assigned a first-year advisor based on the areas of interest indicated by the student in his or her application.
-Students may change advisors with the permission of the Director of Graduate Studies at the end of Year 1 or thereafter.
+When students are accepted into the graduate program, they are assigned a first-year Advisor based on the areas of interest indicated by the student in his or her application.
+Students may change Advisors with the permission of the Graduate Director, the new Advisor, and the previous Advisor at the end of the first year or thereafter.

 Good Standing: indicates satisfactory grades and timely completion of degree requirements.